l-d-s/rankGap/README.md

 - These properties also hold within strata of $\max(\text{ranks}_g)$, which represents the maximum importance of a gene in *any* of the conditions.
-This lets us focus attention on excess concordance near the top of the lists.
+This lets us focus attention on greater-than-expected concordance for genes ranked highly in each list.

 ## Example: overlapping gene expression changes in Mendelian Disorders of the Epigenetic Machinery